 Before you invest in hard drives and cloud storage, do your homework.
 I hate to tell you this, but there is a lot of crap on the market.
 You can quickly become a victim to some poor-quality storage equipment and lose all your photos.
 I can’t even tell you the number of times I have external drives failed on me.
 I even had cloud storage that failed on me too.
 So here is my advice!
 Ask your photographer for recommendations.

 Starting with cloud storage: Not so long ago, storing your photos in the cloud was very limited and expensive.
-Today, prices have gone down considerably, and there are tons of service providers to choose from.
+Today, prices have decreased considerably, and there are many service providers to choose from.